euripedesrocha/fb_imp/README.md

 ## Limitations

-Since the sequence generated is Fibonacci, the primality test is based on a short list of know Fibonacci prime.
+Since the sequence generated is Fibonacci, the primality test is based on a short list of known Fibonacci primes.
 The selected list is [OEISA005478](https://oeis.org/A005478)

 # Build:
   ```